thunder/thunder-distribution/docs/developer-guide/setup.md

 official [Installation and Configuration](https://www.php.net/manual/install.php) for `PHP`.
 On top of `PHP`, you need to install the required libraries.
 The Thunder installation requires at least all the libraries Drupal requires.
 Extensions used by Drupal core are defined in Core's composer.json file - see for example the [file for Drupal 9.1.x](https://git.drupalcode.org/project/drupal/blob/9.1.x/core/composer.json).
-Look at the " require" section and the keys starting with "ext-".
+Look at the "require" section and the keys starting with "ext-".

 The installation of `PHP` extensions can differ between operating systems, that's why you should check for detailed instructions on `PHP` [Installation and Configuration](https://www.php.net/manual/install.php).